-Any issues that cannot be resolved through an informal discussion may result in the submission of an application for an Academic Appeal - please see the Student Guide to Appeals, which can be found on the website on this link https://ucleeds.ac.uk/assests/terms-and-conditions/student-guide-to-appeals-and-complaints.pdf to obtain a replacement letter.
+Any issues that cannot be resolved through an informal discussion may result in the submission of an application for an Academic Appeal - please see the Student Guide to Appeals, which can be found on the website on this link https://ucleeds.ac.uk/assests/terms-and-conditions/student-guide-to-appeals-and-complaints.pdf

 N.B.
-It is your responsibility to ensure that your Programme Manager has your correct address.
+It is your responsibility to ensure that your Programme Manager Sarah Bateman has your correct address.
 The College will not be responsible for results which are sent to old addresses if you have not updated your contact details.
-If you do not receive your results within the agreed time it is your responsibility to contact the Higher Education Registry Assistant at heregistrar@ucleeds.ac.uk
+If you do not receive your results within the agreed time it is your responsibility to contact the Higher Education Registry Assistant at heregistrar@ucleeds.ac.uk to obtain a replacement letter.